Get all the latest data for Mandalay

 Can I own land in my own name in Mandalay right now?

-The only legal workaround for investors is through the Myanmar Investment Law pathway, which allows foreign investors with Myanmar Investment Commission (MIC) approval to obtain long-term lease rights for up to 50 years plus two 10-year extensions, but this is designed for commercial investment projects rather than personal home purchases.
+The one commonly cited alternative is the long-term lease pathway available through the Myanmar Investment Law, which allows investors with an MIC permit or endorsement to obtain lease rights of up to 50 years with two 10-year extensions, but this is an investment regime designed for commercial projects, not a personal home-buying route.

 As of 2026, what other key foreign-ownership rules or limits should I know in Mandalay?